Australian pop music awards

 Australian pop music awards are a series of inter-related national awards that gave recognition to popular musical artists and have included the Go-Set pop poll (1966–1972); TV Week King of Pop Awards (1967–1978); TV Week and Countdown Music Awards (1979–1980); the Countdown Awards (1981–1982) and Countdown Music and Video Awards (1983–1987).
 Early awards were based on popular voting from readers of teenage pop music newspaper Go-Set and television program guide TV Week.
 They were followed by responses from viewers of Countdown, a TV pop music series (1974–1987) on national broadcaster Australian Broadcasting Corporation (ABC).
 Some of the later award ceremonies incorporated listed nominees and peer-voted awards.

-Aria Awards

 From 1987 the Australian Recording Industry Association (ARIA) instituted its own peer-voted ARIA Music Awards.

 1966–1972:Go-Set pop poll results

 Teen-oriented pop music newspaper, Go-Set was established in February 1966 and conducted an annual poll during 1966 to 1972 of its readers to determine the most popular personalities.
 Readers were provided with coupons to vote for their choice, with initial categories of 'Male Vocal', 'Female Vocal' and 'Group' for both Australian and International acts – in later years new categories were introduced and old categories renamed or retired.